Navigating the Discomfort: Your Guide to Managing a Broken Tooth

 Our team is experienced in treating dental fractures with efficiency and compassion.
 We utilize modern technology and techniques to diagnose the extent of the damage accurately and discuss all your treatment options.
 You don’t have to navigate this painful situation alone.

-If you are experiencing the distress of a broken tooth, prompt action is the best course.
 For more information or to schedule an urgent appointment, please visit our website at avondentalroundlake.com or call us directly at 847.740.4600.
 Let Ava Dental of Round Lake be your partner in restoring comfort, health, and confidence to your smile.

 $500 Off